 Butcher School, Training Program and Course Info

 Butchers work in grocery stores or specialty shops cutting large portions of meat down to smaller sizes in the form of steak, ground meat, sausage or additional chopped or cut meat.
-They accomplish these cuts by utilizing tools such as grinders, cleavers, knives and slicing machines.
-A number of schools offer training programs in meat cutting and meat processing.
+They use tools such as grinders, cleavers, knives and slicing machines.
+Get info about important factors to consider when choosing a butcher school, and learn more about the training programs here.

 How to Choose a Butcher School

-Individuals may seek out schools that operate under the Hazard Analysis and Critical Control Points (HACCP) protocol; this ensures that the program is aligned with current guidelines in food sanitation and safety.
-Students may also want to look for programs that combine classroom instruction with hands-on training in cutting methods and safety procedures, which will give them the skills and knowledge they'll need once they're on the job.
+Individuals should seek out schools that operate under the Hazard Analysis and Critical Control Points (HACCP) protocol; this ensures that the program is aligned with current guidelines in food sanitation and safety.
 Additionally, schools that introduce students to the latest electronic and hand-held tools can provide more comprehensive experience.

 Overview of Butcher Training Programs